 However, no matter how many times I tried to recreate the dish at home, I ended up either burning the green beans before they got cooked, or dumping some water in order to save the beans, the latter which defeats the purpose of dry-frying.
 For help, I finally emailed Kian from Red Cook.
-He said that his method is using a ton of oil and constantly stirring the beans to get them cooked without burning.
+He said that his method is using a fair amount of oil and constantly stirring the beans to get them cooked without burning.
 Almost like deep-frying.
 No wonder the green beans in restaurants taste so good.

 Some recipes I found also eschew the dried red chills and Sichuan peppercorn, but I find the extra spice adds a needed smoky dimension to the final dish.
-I also use a little chilli bean sauce at the end to add a bit of moisture back in, although soy sauce also works well.

-And remember to dry your green beans well before cooking.
+Remember to dry your green beans well before cooking.
 Nothing ruins an appetite like splotchy painful burn marks on your arms from splattering oil.

 Sichuan Dry-Fried Green Beans